Hoshi Go Club

 constructed situation, mixed materials, book, 2024

-The Hoshi Go Club is a constructed situation based on a counterfactual question: what would contemporary art be like today if Marcel Duchamp had played Go instead of chess?
+Hoshi Go Club is a constructed situation based on a counterfactual hypothesis: what would have become of contemporary art if Marcel Duchamp had played Go rather than chess?

 Full presentation pdf : pictures + texts (french)